ayeshakhan-creator/AI-weather-app/README.md

 # AI-weather-app
-It's a weather app built with JavaScript that fetches real-time data from OpenWeather API and uses OpenAI API to generate smart, fun weather suggestions.
-It includes API integration, async/await handling, and dynamic UI updates for an interactive user experience.
+It's a weather app that fetches real-time weather data using the OpenWeather API and generates smart, fun suggestions using the OpenAI API.
+It demonstrates API integration, async/await handling, and dynamic UI updates for an interactive and user-friendly experience.